 Attachment parenting is not just for hippies

 Attachment parenting is not as some may believe a hippy wives’ tale where visions of babies strapped to their mothers whilst listening to whale music and living off the light.
 You may have heard me forever banging the drum about connection.
-You can read more blog posts about connection here and here.
+You can sign up for my free ebook which tells you more about that here.
 Connection is at the heart at my coaching.
 According to new scientific evidence, children with responsive caregivers during the first year of life develop a stronger ability to manage stress, form healthier relationships, perform better in school, and enjoy higher self-worth.
 Overall, they have a greater shot at a well-balanced and fulfilling life

 Wikipedia describes Attachment Parenting, as a parenting philosophy based on the principles of attachment theory.
 Dr Laura Markham, my all time parenting Guru talks about the pros and cons of attachment parenting and how having secure attachment as securely attached babies get older, they form better relationships with others, have higher self esteem, are more flexible and resilient under stress, and perform better in every aspect of life, from school work to peer interactions..
 Peaches Geldof was also a huge avocate as she famously fought the corner for attachment parenting in her well-publicised debate on This Morning with Katie Hopkins.

 Early attachment shapes behaviour

 Anxiously attached children live life on red alert and there is usually trauma in the family’s history which makes it so.
 It comes from what went before us: The mother or father suffer with anxiety.
 There maybe a history of mental illness or addiction in the family.
 There was a significant death or huge grief at the time the child was born.
 Or if in fact there was any kind of trauma which meant that “the needs of the child were not met in a loving, nurturing and consistent way.”
 [Arthur Becker-Weidman]